 - In the 1950’s the Easter Bunny was nicknamed Peter Cottontail with the release of Gene Autry’s song, Here Comes Peter Cottontail.
 This was a hit as it came on the heels of Autry’s Here Comes Santa Claus.

-However you celebrate Spring I hope growth and renewal and life for you.
-Embrace whatever traditions you wish!
-I simply challenge you to know and to take the time to understand why you believe and celebrate the way you do and to even perhaps be creative and begin your own Spring time traditions for you and your family.
+However you celebrate Spring I hope growth, renewal and life for you and yours.
+I would like to challenge you to know and to make an effort to understand why you believe and celebrate the way you do.
+Perhaps you’ve been inspired to get creative and begin your own Spring time traditions for you and your family.
 As always, I’d love to hear.